01anto/gamer-quiz/README.md

 # Bugs

   ## Fixed Bugs
+  - Many line length and trailing whitespace errors were fixed with the use of the pep8 gitpod validator.

   ## Unfixed Bugs
   - Some minor line length and trailing whitespace errors remain as highlighted by the pep8 gitpod validator.